 • Private Option: This tour is also offered privately

-• Location: Starts near Fifth Avenue and Central Park South (you will receive detailed info after booking), ends in the Park not far from the Metropolitan Museum of Art (you will be given directions) and near great places for lunch or a drink
+• Location: Starts near Fifth Avenue and Central Park South (you will receive detailed info after booking), ends in the Park near the Museum of Natural History and the B- and C-train subway station (you will be given directions) and near great places for dinner, coffee, or drinks on the Upper West Side.

 In short, you will walk away with not only a better appreciation and understanding of Central Park but New York City and its development as well.